Synthetic Function Demonstrations Improve Generation in Low-Resource Programming Languages: Experiment: Excel Generation

 \subsection{RAG}

-RAG (Retrieval-Augmented Generation) enhances LLMs performance by retrieving relevant information from external sources and incorporating it into the model's prompts.
-In the \textbf{RAG$_{All}$} setting, we provide the student models with the 100 most frequently used Excel function signatures and their descriptions (see Section~\ref{sec:generation_pipeline}) before each question.
-To set an upper bound, \textbf{RAG$_{Oracle}$} replaces the 100 functions with only those included in the oracle Excel solution for each question (see Section~\ref{sec:datasets}).
+Retrieval-Augmented Generation is a cheap and effective technique to supply novel information to a model by directly inserting textual knowledge from external sources into the model prompt \citep{lewis2020rag}.
+We simulate baselines for both na\"ive and optimal RAG scenarios in which LRPL function library data is given to the model. \begin{itemize} \item In the \textbf{RAG$_{All}$} setting, we provide student models with all of the 100 most frequently used Excel function\footnote{The same 100 functions as in finetuning experiments.} signatures and their descriptions before the question.
+However, this may naturally create a difficult needle-in-the-haystack scenario where information gets lost. \item \textbf{RAG$_{Oracle}$} is an expected upper bound in which we augment with \textit{only} the functions included in the o1 oracle Excel solution for each question.
+This simulates an optimal retriever and minimizes the context a student model must consider. \end{itemize}